What Is S/MIME and How Can It Secure Email?

 - by Brittany Day

-S/MIME Encryption (Secure/Multipurpose Internet Mail Extensions) is a security protocol that uses public encryption and signing data to secure email messages.
+S/MIME Encryption (Secure/Multipurpose Internet Mail Extensions) is an email security protocol that uses public encryption and data signing to secure email messages against tampering.
 It does this by providing digital certification of the identity of the individual sending the email.

 There are three validation levels for S/MIME certificates.
 However, there’s not a single universally accepted standard.
 The exact classification of these levels can vary slightly depending on which Certificate Authority (CA) you use, but broadly speaking, it looks like this:

-Email/domain validation: This process checks that your email address and your domain are valid.
+- Email/domain validation checks your email address and domain validity.

-Individual validation: The goal here is to identify individual employees.
-It requires government-issued ID (e.g. a driver’s license) as well as a company email address.
+- Individual validation: The goal here is to identify individual employees.
+It requires a government-issued ID (e.g., a driver’s license) and a company email address.

-Organizational validation: The procedure for this is similar to the one for acquiring an OV SSL certificate.
+- Organizational validation: This procedure is similar to the one for acquiring an OV SSL certificate.
 The CA will contact the company and ask to speak to a representative.
-Once the existence of the company and its email domain have been verified, the certificate will be issued.
+Once the existence of the company and its email domain has been verified, the certificate will be issued.

 S/MIME uses asymmetric cryptography to prevent unwelcome third parties from reading your emails.
-This means that it uses a public key to encrypt messages; these are then decrypted using the corresponding private key, held by the recipient of the email.
-With the S/MIME system, encryption is combined with a digital signature to secure an organization’s email.
+This means that it uses a public key to encrypt messages; these are then decrypted using the corresponding private key held by the email recipient.
+The S/MIME system combines encryption with a digital signature to ensure an organization’s email security.

-A two-key system like this is made possible because the cryptography keys themselves are mathematically related.
-Evidently, key exchange between communication partners is a fundamental requirement in order to successfully encrypt email communication.
-(That’s something to bear in mind if your organization uses email capture for marketing purposes).
+A two-key system like this is possible because the cryptography keys are mathematically related.
+A critical exchange between communication partners is fundamental to encrypting email communication successfully.
+(That’s something to remember if your organization uses email capture for marketing purposes).

-The way this works is that anyone can access an organization’s public key.
-The sender of the email encrypts the message using the freely available public key of the intended recipient.
-Then, the recipient decrypts the message using their own private key, which is known only to them.
+This works because anyone can access an organization’s public key.
+The email's sender encrypts the message using the freely available public key of the intended recipient.
+Then, the recipient decrypts the message using their private key, which is known only to them.

 The digital signature element of S/MIME encryption has three functions:

-Authentication: The digital signature validates the sender’s identity, which makes certain they are who they say they are.
+- Authentication: The digital signature validates the sender’s identity, ensuring they are who they say they are.

-Nonrepudiation: It also makes sure that neither party can deny their actions under that signature e.g. sending messages or using the digital signature itself.
+- Nonrepudiation: It also ensures neither party can deny their actions under that signature, e.g., sending messages or using the digital signature.

-Data integrity: This means that emails cannot be changed during the time they are in transit.
+- Data integrity means that emails cannot be changed when they are in transit.
 If they are, the S/MIME protocol will show that the signature has been invalidated.

-Any organization that is concerned about email security should be considering implementing S/MIME.
-In practice, however, it can prove a little impractical for basic email use.
-That’s because the process of implementing it can be fairly expensive and time-consuming.
-S/MIME certificates have to be installed on all devices one by one, so for organizations without a large IT support section, this can be an intimidating barrier.
+Any organization that is concerned about email security should consider implementing S/MIME.
+However, it can prove a little impractical for essential email use.
+That’s because implementing it can be pretty expensive and time-consuming.
+S/MIME certificates must be installed on all devices individually, which can be an intimidating barrier for organizations without a large IT support section.

-There’s also the potential issue that a staff member will get locked out of their own emails if they lose their private key.
-Resetting their account will mean retrieving the key securely.
-Or possibly even starting the process over again and generating a new certificate.
-Additionally, S/MIME can interfere with other security systems such as antivirus scanners since these won’t be able to scan an encrypted message.
+There’s also the potential issue that a staff member will get locked out of their emails if they lose their private key.
+Resetting their account will mean retrieving the key securely or even starting the process again and generating a new certificate.
+Additionally, S/MIME can interfere with other email security software systems, such as antivirus and malware URL scanners, since these won’t be able to scan an encrypted message.

-When you add in the fact that emails using S/MIME encryption can only be sent to recipients who also use S/MIME, the upside/downside ratio may seem fairly balanced.
+When you add that emails using S/MIME encryption can only be sent to recipients who also use S/MIME, the upside/downside ratio may seem reasonably balanced.

 So it’s a judgment call.
 How large is your organization?
 How much privacy do you need in your business communications?